Part 15 - Part 14

-They went on to build a Voltaic Pile of one hundred cells.
+The two men went on to construct a Voltaic Pile consisting of one hundred Cells.
 Periodically taking pause to gauge the increase in intensity of the output.
-Measuring increases by applying shocks to various parts of their bodies.
-Including the passing of a current through their brain by inserting probes in their ears.
+These two bright, but rather foolhardy, minds measured increases of Current by applying shocks to various parts of their bodies.
+Including the conducting of a Current through their Brain by inserting probes in their ears.

-Nicholson observed he thought it prudent not to do this repeatedly.
-Counter part Johann Ritter also had a tendency for such experiments.
+William Nicholson commented he believed it prudent not to do so repeatedly.
+He wasn't alone in his Desire to push the boundaries of common sense.
+His contemporary in Germany shared the same passion.
+Johann Ritter also had a tendency for such experiments.

 Misplaced Enthusiasm can easily distort Human intelligence.

-Moving on to other research, the pair were employing this new-found belief of water ensuring a sounder connection by placing several drops where the terminal leads of their Voltaic pile made contact with the object of their experiment.
+Motivated by the pleasing results of their Current increasing experiments, Nicholson and Carlisle moved on to other research.
+They used their new-found Belief, that water ensured a sounder connection, by placing several drops of the liquid where the Terminal Leads of their Voltaic Pile made contact with the object of their experiment.

-During one such episode of dropping water on the the terminals, Anthony Carlisle noticed a “disengagement” of a small amount of gas at the point of contact.
+During one such episode of dropping water on the Terminals, Carlisle

-forty four millimeter gap between the wires within the tube.
+forty four millimeter between the wires within the water filled tube.

-When contact was remade with the Voltaic Pile, a regular stream of tiny bubbles was emitted from one of the wires inside the tube of water.
+When the wire was reconnected to the Voltaic Pile, a steady stream of tiny bubbles was emitted from one of the wires inside the tube of water.

-Just one application of electrolysis is the abundant production of Aluminium.
+Just one industrial application of Electrolysis is in the production of Aluminium.
 Exponentially reducing processing costs.
 Taking aluminium from being one of the most expensive metals to purchase, to one of the least expensive.

-The Power of Human Intelligence, to observe Nature, understand Her Laws, then put those Laws to work in Harmony with Her, reaps mighty rewards.
+The Power of Human Intelligence, to heed Nature, understand Her Laws, then put those Laws to work in Harmony with Her, reaps mighty rewards.

 Human Intelligence Rocks!